 Silverfish are nocturnal and secretive.
 The seriousness of the infestation may not be noticed for long periods of time, exasperating the silverfish infestation.
 In your household, silverfish are frequently found in basements, kitchen cupboards, attics, bathrooms, under sinks, and in laundry rooms.

 Although they are a bit creepy-looking, silverfish do not bite or carry diseases.
 They are considered to be more of a nuisance pest, as they love to feed on paper and can pose threat to items stored in cardboard boxes.

 Silverfish Prevention & Treatment

 Silverfish enjoy high levels of humidity, so a part of silverfish prevention is controlling the humidity.
-This process includes opening vents in basements, using baseboards with caulk, and limiting the amount of feeding sites.
+This process includes opening vents in basements, using baseboards with caulk, and limiting the number of feeding sites.
 If your home has a silverfish problem, it is recommended to hire a professional pest control expert to create a custom approach to rid your silverfish population.
 Contact Any Pest for professional silverfish control today!